Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: No. 9

-Manager Kevin Cash rolled the dice and paid the price when he sent Alex Cobb out for the ninth inning with a two-run lead last Friday.
+Manager Kevin Cash rolled the dice and paid the price when he sent Alex Cobb out for the ninth inning with a two-run lead Friday.
 Cobb allowed a game-tying home run, and the Rays ended up losing 4-3.
-Nonetheless, Cobb has been great lately, pitching to a 2.35 ERA in his past eight starts.
+Nonetheless, Cobb has been great lately, with a 2.35 ERA in his past eight starts.
 A complete game would have been a nice accomplishment; the Rays have only two in the past three seasons. -- Mark Simon, ESPN Stats & Information

 12. Pittsburgh Pirates